fullstack-hy2020/fullstack-hy2020.github.io/src/content/3/en/part3b.md

 app.use(cors())
 ```

-And the frontend works!
-However, the functionality for changing the importance of notes has not yet been implemented on the backend.
+Now most of the features in the frontend work!
+The functionality for changing the importance of notes has not yet been implemented on the backend so naturally that does not yet work in the frontend.
+We shall fix that later.

 You can read more about CORS from [Mozilla's page](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS).